Pixplicity/HaldCLUT/README.md

 # HaldCLUT
-C generator for Hald Color Lookup Tables
+C/C++ generator for Hald Color Lookup Tables

 ## Dependencies
 In order to output PNGs, libpng is required.
 To revert to TARGA files, undefine `HALDLUT_PNG_OUTPUT`.